wpietri/sucks/protocol.md

 ### Battery State

 Battery charge level.
 080 = 80% charged.
-State is broadcast continously when the robot is running och charging, but can also be requested manually.
+State is broadcast continously when the robot is running or charging, but can also be requested manually.

 - *Request* `<ctl td="GetBatteryInfo" />`